MetaDocencia/SitioWeb/content/en/consultoria/consulting.md

  css_class = ""
 +++

-Our team has extensive experience and expertise in different disciplines and areas.
-We advise and guide processes for both people and organizations in English and Spanish.
-Some of the topics we specialize in are:

-- Teaching and organization of active events
+[Our team](https://www.metadocencia.org/en/equipo/) is integrated by professionals with experience in different disciplines and fields. **We provide consulting services in Spanish and English for individuals and organizations.**

+This is a non-exhaustive list of services and areas of intervention organized around our [pillars of work](https://www.metadocencia.org/en/institucional/):

+### Contextualization
-- Capacity building for open science (e.g., train-the-trainer)
+- Capacity building for Open Science: project writing, situation diagnosis, and improvement proposals.
-- Open science in Latin America
+- Contextualization of useful resources for Spanish-speaking communities: academic, scientific, or outreach content.
-- Responsible use of data for data science and artificial intelligence
+- Advice on responsible use of data for Data Science and Artificial Intelligence.
+- Governance and sustainability of Open Science projects.
+### Community
-- Building diverse and inclusive communities of practice
+- Building diverse and inclusive communities of practice.
-- Governance and sustainability of open science projects
+- Design of participatory surveys.
-- Organizing focus groups
+- Organization of focus groups.
+- Accessibility guidelines and guidelines for community events and activities.
+### Training
+- Teaching and organization of active, virtual, and face-to-face events.
+- Custom-designed training courses.
+- Training to teach.
+- Research projects, essays, and studies related to Open Science in Latin America with a global perspective.

+## Experiences
+- Intercommunity work: LABI's experience in strengthening community governance.

-Read more about our experience in [our prospectus](https://zenodo.org/records/13988619) and contact us at [info@metadocencia.org](info@metadocencia.org).
+Read more about our experience at [our prospectus](https://zenodo.org/records/13988619)!

+**To request our services, please contact us at [info@metadocencia.org](info@metadocencia.org).**